KhiopsML/khiops-doc/docs/api-docs/kdic/intro-block.md

 - label and comments:

-    - label: an end-of-line comment positioned at the end of the variable block declaration,
+	- the label is the first commented line before the variable block definition,

-    - comments: all comment lines appearing before the opening brace { of the variable block,
+	- comments are the next commented lines before the variable block definition,

-    - internal comments: comments lines that follow the last variable of the block and appear before the closing brace },
+	- internal comments can be added at the end of the variable block definition, before the closing curly brace `}`.

 ```kdic
 ['//' <comment> <EOL>]*